CodeToExpress/dailycodebase/Day3/README.md

 		}
 		else
 		{
-		System.err.println("Hamming Distance is undefined"); // if both strings are unequal then hamming distance is undefined }
+		System.err.println("Hamming Distance is undefined"); // if both strings are unequal then hamming distance will be undefined }
 	}